 Christianity is the dominant religion in the United States accounting for about 70% of the religious population.
 Orthodoxy is one of the Christian denominations practiced in the US and around the world.
 As per the history of religions, Orthodoxy is recorded among the earliest religions to be practiced in the world.
-The religion begun in the Roman Empire and spread to other parts of the world as time went by.
+The religion began in the Roman Empire and spread to other parts of the world as time went by.
 However, in the USA, the religion is still taking ground with only a small section of the entire population subscribing to the faith.
 This is clearly conveyed by statistical data presented by the PEW Research Center which shows that 49 of the 50 states have Orthodox populations of 1% or less of the state population.
 Alaska is the only state with any sort of significant population at 5%.

 Orthodox Christian Population

 California is the most populous state among the fifty states of the USA.
 It is home to the largest number of Orthodox Christians.
 However, this number is still so small that it is almost insignificant when compared to the entire USA population.
 The number totals to 1% of the state's entire population.
-The major groups associating with this religion are Russians in the USA, Greek Americans and Arab members who live in America.
-The headquarters of this religion is located in this state.
-Initially, the headquarters were in Alaska.
+The major groups associating with this religion are Russian Americans, Greek Americans, and Arab Americans.

 US States by Orthodox Christian Population